-If you’re looking to improve your local search presence, get more visibility among buyers, drive more relevant local traffic, and get more conversions, focus on these five areas.
+If you want to improve your local search presence, get more visibility among buyers, drive more relevant local traffic, and get more conversions, focus on these five areas.

-First, set up and optimize your Google My Business page(s).
+First, set up and optimize your Google Business Profile page(s).

-As one might expect, Google gives its own Google My Business listings preferential treatment in the index, serving those listings higher than other listing sites like Facebook or Yelp.
+As one might expect, Google gives its own Google Business Profile listings preferential treatment in the index, serving those listings higher than other listing sites like Facebook or Yelp.

-Claim your profile and complete it with all necessary information.
+Claim your profile and complete it with all the necessary information.
 Address, photos, services, website URLs, etc.

-You should set up individual pages for each dealer storefront that has a physical address (and manage them all under the same parent brand account).
+You should set up individual pages for each storefront with a physical address (and manage them all under the same parent brand account).

 If you have more than a few, consider using a tool like Yext or the import tool, which allows for bulk changes or updates.

-In recent years, Google has built out its Insights area too.
-Keep tabs on how many impressions your listings are getting and how many are converting into phone calls and website clicks.
+In recent years, Google has built out its Insights area, too.
+Keep tabs on how many impressions your listings get and how many convert into phone calls and website clicks.

 How does Google’s algorithm rank its organic listings?

-Well, that’s been a mystery for two decades now, but most SEO professionals have a decent understanding – based on research, testing, and the recommended best practices put forth by Google’s search team over the years.
+Well, that’s been a mystery for decades now, but most SEO professionals have a decent understanding – based on research, testing, and the recommended best practices from Google’s search team over the years.

 For global/general searches, we know that a website’s metadata, content, backlinks, and domain authority are just a few of the factors that play into the rankings.

-At the local level, those same rules apply, but it takes into consideration a few additional elements, too.
-That includes the users’ location, Google My Business information, as well as how well the business is optimized across the web for NAP (name, address, phone number).
+At the local level, those same rules apply, but it also considers a few additional elements.
+That includes the users’ location, Google Business Profile information, and how well the business is optimized across the web for NAP (name, address, phone number).

-Google scours the web for this information, so it’s best for it to be both present and accurate.
+Google scours the web for this information, so it’s best to be present and accurate.